hugmatj/UxPlay/README.txt

 **For the "official" release**: install both the macOS runtime and development installer packages.
-Assuming that the latest release is 1.20.5. install `gstreamer-1.0-1.20.5-universal.pkg` and `gstreamer-1.0-devel-1.20.5-universal.pkg`.
-(If you have an Intel-architecture Mac, and have problems with the "universal" packages, you can also use `gstreamer-1.0-1.18.6-x86_64.pkg` and `gstreamer-1.0-devel-1.18.6-x86_64.pkg`.)
+Assuming that the latest release is 1.20.5 install `gstreamer-1.0-1.20.5-universal.pkg` and `gstreamer-1.0-devel-1.20.5-universal.pkg`.
 Click on them to install (they install to /Library/FrameWorks/GStreamer.framework).

+-   **ADDED 2023-01-25: v1.22.0 has just been released, but these binaries seem to have problems, perhaps only on older macOS releases; use v1.20.5 if they dont work for you.**

 **For Homebrew**: pkgconfig is needed ("brew install pkgconfig").
 Then "brew install gst-plugins-base gst-plugins-good gst-plugins-bad